kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-model.md

 ### getRevision()

-> get the revision number of record added.
+Get the revision number of record added.

 **Parameter**